-3rd edition: The Community Buried by Erupting Volcano Children's Book
+The Community Buried by Erupting Volcano Children's Book, 3rd edition

 NEW, 3rd EDITION: The Community Buried by an Erupting Volcano

-This book is special because it is narrated in three languages: Spanish (in green), English (in magenta), and as a bridge between the two, the evolving pictorial language, which I call “New Maya (Visual) Language”.
+This book is special because it is narrated in three languages: Spanish (in green), English (in magenta), and an evolving pictorial Maya script.
 As you begin to read you will notice that some words are underlined and point to logograms.
 As the story progresses, the logograms begin to replace words.
-These logograms are my original visual representations of words and concepts, a reimagination of the images created by Mayan scribes of the classical period (300 - 900 A.D.): a contemporary interpretation of Maya classical language.
+Guided by community knowledge keepers, these logograms are visual representations of words and concepts, a reimagination of the images created by ancestral Mayan scribes of the classical period (300 - 900 A.D.): a contemporary interpretation of the language of the hieroglyphics.

 The story of the Green Child is narrated in Spanish, English, and logograms.
 The Spanish invasion of Mesoamerica, including what is now Kuzkatan (El Salvador), threatened to supplant the art, the letter, the language and way of being of our native communities.
 Today, only a tiny minority of traditional communities still communicate in their native languages, Nawat-pipil and Maya-ch’orti’.
 This book is a modest effort to help in their revitalization.

-Larios is co-forming the international Indigenous Design Circle, and is Visual Literacy, (Adjunct) Professor at the University of the District of Columbia and American University in Washington, DC.
+Larios, urban Indigenous descendant, is co-forming the International Indigenous Design Circle, and is Visual Literacy, (Adjunct) Professor at American University in Washington, DC.

 "Thank you to our Iniciativa Portadores del Náhuat leader, Tajta Alex Tapas Lepa, for his immense Nawat-pipil wisdom that he shares with generosity; to Timoteo Valdez y Guillermina Valdez of Central de Organizaciones Indígenas Campesinas Ch’orti’ Nuevo Día, for their pluridiverse contribution from within the Ch’orti’ cosmovision; to my friend, Jennifer Casolo, PhD, for being a vital link and ally with the Maya-ch’orti’ Nation; to my friend and teacher, Amy West, for her collaboration in the book’s creative edition; and a very special thank you to Boquitas Diana for its invaluable and consistent support in making this publication possible for the children of El Salvador and Central America.